-The sequence of issuing SE instruction is: CS# goes low $\rightarrow$ send SE instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high.
+The sequence of issuing SE instruction is: CS# goes low \rightarrow send SE instruction code \rightarrow 4-byte address on SI \rightarrow CS# goes high.

 Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
-The SIO[3:1] are don't care during SPI mode.
+The SIO[3:1] are don't care when during SPI mode.

 The self-timed Sector Erase Cycle time (tSE) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be checked while the Sector Erase cycle is in progress.
 The WIP sets 1 during the tSE timing, and clears when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
-If the Block is protected by BP bits (WPSEL=0; Block Lock (BP) protection mode) or SPB/DPB (WPSEL=1; Advanced Sector Protection mode), the Sector Erase (SE) instruction will not be executed on the block.
+If the Block is protected by BP bits (WPSEL=0; Block Protect Mode) or SPB (WPSEL=1; Individual Sector Protect Mode), the Sector Erase (SE) instruction will not be executed on the block.

-Figure 39.
+Figure 50.
 Sector Erase (SE) Sequence (SPI Mode)

-Figure 40.
+Figure 51.
 Sector Erase (SE) Sequence (QPI Mode)

-9-20.
+9-22.
 Block Erase (BE32K)

 The Block Erase (BE32K) instruction is for erasing the data of the chosen block to be "1".
 The instruction is used for 32K-byte block erase operation.
-A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE32K).
+A Write Enable (WREN) instruction be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE32K).
 Any address of the block (Please refer to "Table 4.
 Memory Organization") is a valid address for Block Erase (BE32K) instruction.
 The CS# must go high exactly at the byte boundary (the least significant bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.